puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 You can see a list of groups in the "Groups" section of the [sidebar][], or by clicking the "Groups" item in the main navigation.

-Clicking the name of a group in a group list or the node detail page of one of that group's members will take you to its **group detail page.**
+Clicking the name of a group in a group list or the node detail page of one of that group's members will take you to its **group detail page**.

 ![A group detail page][classes_group_detail]